sstokesgmu/-SBA_307/README.md

 Overview of SBA 307

-Welcome to BudgetMe, a free and open source budget management application.
-Compare your finiances between your different bank accounts and set up plans to save you money.
+Welcome to BudgetMe, a free and open-source budget management application.
+This app helps you manage your finances by tracking balances across multiple bank accounts and creating personalized savings plans to achieve your financial goals.

-Objective:
+Objective
 This SBA will test your skills in creating a simple website with a clean layout and styling.
 Your website should have a well-developed HTML structure and follow good visual design methodologies in order to produce a satisfying user experience.

-Technical Specifications:
+Technical Specifications
-The site is split into three different pages: landing, account, and about me.
-Each page uses Bootstrap grid system to help align content into the center.
-While Flexbox is applied to more specific nested elements such as the _card container_ (landing page line 192-204).
+The site consists of three main pages: Landing, Account, and About Me.
+Each page uses the Bootstrap grid system for centering content, with a combination of Flexbox applied to specific elements, such as the card container on the landing page (lines 192-204).

-**Landing Page**
-The landing page will be the place where the user can see the status of their account with the graph, which is a place holder picture.
-They can change which account they see using the drop down.
-Using a a combination of selectors, pseudo selectors, attribute selectors, and combinators I was able to change the size of the text for the heading (landing line 28-30 and line 145) and the color of the drop down menu options (landing 41-47).
-The most unique part of the landing page is the side bar which will be used to for looking at the most recent transactions the user made.
-To make it is used a Bootstrap to contain it in the top row in the section with the account graph id.
-I gave it a column size of 3 which pushed it to the right side of the row.
-Then with CSS styles I applied a position property of fixed on the the full sidebar, then used I used the right property to affect the horizontal position of the object.
+Landing Page
+The Landing page displays an overview of the user’s financial status with a placeholder graph.
+Users can switch between different accounts using a dropdown menu.

+Notable features and customizations include:

+Text and Dropdown Styling: A combination of selectors, pseudo-selectors, attribute selectors, and combinators are used to style heading text (lines 28-30 and 145) and customize dropdown menu colors (lines 41-47).

+Sidebar: A distinctive feature of the landing page, the sidebar will display the user’s recent transactions.
+It’s positioned within the top row alongside the account graph section and assigned a Bootstrap column size of 3, which aligns it to the right inside the container (line 144 & 157).
+To give it a more fluid position, CSS is used to make the sidebar position: fixed, and position it to the right of the view port. (line 50-55)

+The sidebar also includes a simple animation: when the cell blocks (e.g., those labeled "hello") are interacted with, their background color changes to a darker gray. ((line 67 - 75)

+Account Page
+The Account page serves as a template for future login and more complex information the user might need.
+It includes a login form and search bar, as well as a table for transaction information.
+While simpler than the Landing page, it includes a unique feature:

+Loading Bar: A CSS keyframes-based loading bar provides smooth animation.
+Currently, it loops continuously, animating the element width from 0% to 100% and back over the animation duration (line 31-51).